 You play as two shamans, fighting over control of the islands by placing magic bridges between them.
 Although the theme is nice, it has no impact on the gameplay whatsoever, it’s just a mask over an abstract mechanism – a true eurogame.

-Game mechanics are fairly simple and you can pick them up in a matter of minutes.
+The rules are fairly simple and you can pick them up in a matter of minutes.

 Bridges are placed by playing cards of that specific island.
 There are 24 cards in the deck, two for each island.
-At the start, each player receives three cards and three are placed face up by the deck.
+At the start, each player receives three cards and three are placed face-up by the deck.

 Turn by Turn

-In turn, the player can use any number of cards he has in his hand (or none).
+In turn, a player can use any number of cards he has in his hand (or none).
 Then he draws one new card – either he chooses one of the face-up cards or draws a random from the deck (or decides not to draw).